Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 - Exec-managerial', ' Prof-specialty',  ' Protective-serv',' Tech-support : `2`

-Looking at the Figure D specifically the distribution of income some occupations are believed to be earning high such as Managerial roles so I assigned them high pay category `2`.
-Similarly Middle `1` for Sales etc. and Lower Pay categories `0` for professions like Farming etc.
+Looking at the `Figure 6` specifically the distribution of income per occupation some occupations are likely to be earn high such as Managerial roles so it makes sense to assign them high pay category `2`.
+Similarly we can have middle income category `1` for Sales etc. and lower income category `0` for professions like Farming etc.

 Lastly for